UK > England > Northumberland

 Now, not being botanical types, unless you're talking about a clear bottle with 'London' or 'Plymouth' printed on it, there are plenty of approving nods from others who do know better.

-[1] Disappointingly, the roses appear to have largely gone to be replaced with what gardening types would undoubtedly describe as more exotic but far less colourful and with much less of a whiff.
+It's a recent disappointment, then, to find the roses largely gone to be replaced with what gardening types would undoubtedly describe as more exotic but far less colourful and with much less of a whiff.

 Through a gate and to the left, Crag Wood Walk is a walk through a wood up a crag alright but first a confession.
-A few not-so-recent visits here before[1] but this distraction lay previously undiscovered.
+A few not-so-recent visits here before, when it certainly wasn't £20-a-pair, but this distraction lay previously undiscovered.

 Not just a crag and a wood but a lake and you get to it past that rhododendron garden just glimpsed although you're not allowed in.